NikolayNIK/material_table_view/README.md

 - `sticky` column property, which causes frozen columns to scroll off of the edge but come back upon scrolling in the other direction to conserve the horizontal space when it's limited.
-- Lazily built fixed-height rows allowing for billions of rows to be in one table.
 - Support for a custom individual row widget wrapper allowing the developer to wrap each individual row in on InkWell while containing all cell widgets inside enabling for